playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

 There are several ways to approach this with pros and cons:

-**Destroying all children under the [application root node][application-root-api] before calling `loadSceneHierarchy`**.
+### Destroying all children under the [application root node][application-root-api] before calling `loadSceneHierarchy`

 This approach has discrete steps of the steps that make it easier to manage where the current loaded scene is destroyed before loading and creation of the new scene.

 ```
 // Find the Scene Registry Item by the name of the scene